Detroit–Windsor: Economy

 Detroit is home to the Big Three automobile companies.
 As a result, Windsor is home to the Chrysler Canada Headquarters and car plants for two of the "Big Three".
 The city of Detroit has experienced severe economic difficulties over the years.
-Population loss has been occurring continuously since the 1950s, so that the population has declined more than 60% since its peak, poverty and crime have become significant issues, and at least 50,000 of the city's structures are abandoned.
+Population loss has been occurring continuously since the 1950s, so that the population has declined more than 60% since its peak, poverty and crime have become significant problems, and at least 50,000 of the city's structures are abandoned.
 The affluent suburbs, however, are magnets for immigrants, wealth, and population growth.
 Windsor's economy is reliant on the automotive industry, but has diversified.
 As an example, Caesars Windsor casino, the largest in Canada, attracts visitors from the Metro Detroit region.
 In fact, Kwame Kilpatrick stated that Detroit is transitioning "from a manufacturing economy to a casino economy" in his re-election campaign.

 Moreover, Windsor's economy has continued to diversify with several hundred green-energy jobs having been created as of June 2011.
 More capital investment in the city is expected, especially in the aerospace and air cargo industry.
 Windsor Airport is currently undergoing a major expansion, with an aircraft maintenance and repair hangar being constructed, as well as cargo facilities for air to rail/road transport.